 The Office for Civil Rights (OCR), which oversees HIPAA enforcement, places a huge emphasis on HIPAA training.
 If they conduct a HIPAA compliance audit and find no formal training program is in place, they will order corrective action and may issue fines.
 To avoid such fines, and other associated HIPAA sanctions, a formal training program must be implemented.

 The uncertainty surrounding the wording of these stipulations undoubtedly complicates HIPAA compliance.
 Nevertheless, if HIPAA is violated and subsequent investigations determined it was at least in part due to a lack of training, the covered entity (CE) or business associate (BA) would be deemed negligent.
 Thus, they could be fined by the Office for Civil Rights (OCR).

-From there, the content of each training program will depend on the nature of the organisation’s relationship with the PHI.
-Training may need to be conducted over a number of sessions to ensure their continued relevance.
-This is particularly important in light of new technological developments.
+The content of each training program will depend on the nature of the organization’s relationship with PHI and the roles of each individual with respect to PHI.
+An organization may need to develop different training courses for different employee roles.
+Training may need to be conducted over a number of sessions and training will need to be provided regularly to ensure continued compliance.

 Though this may be off-putting for the company involved, as it is undoubtedly costly and time-consuming, it is of critical importance.
-Too much information thrown at employees in a short time span will not only overwhelm them, but is likely to compromise on detail.
+Too much information thrown at employees will mean information is not retained.

 Advice on HIPAA Compliance Training

 Though there are no official HIPAA training guidelines, here we offer advice on how best to train employees.
 These are not hard-and-fast rules, and may be inappropriate in some situations, but do offer managers a good guide on how to compile a HIPAA training course.